lakshmi-intechcode/jng_instr_folder/9_html_css/2_css_intro_box_model/README.md

 		<link rel="stylesheet" type="text/css" href="style.css">
 	</head>
 ```
 * `style.css` is the css file name in the same directory.
-If it is located elsewhere or named something else you would change this accordingly
+If it is located elsewhere or named something else you would change this accordingly. e.g. `href=public/stylesheets/style.css`

 ##### Part 5 - Specificity - How To Target Elements

 * Great so we know how to hook up CSS files, but now we have to actually apply CSS properties.
 * CSS stands for Cascading Style Sheets - Keyword here is `Cascading`
 * CSS Styles and Properties are defined in a specific sequence.
 * It depends on two things
 	* How we connected our CSS: `Inline` vs `Internal` vs `External`
 	* What selector we used: `ID` vs `Class` vs `Element`